 What is radon?

-Radon is a radioactive gas that is emitted from decomposing uranium rocks, such as granite.
+Radon is a radioactive gas emitted from decomposing uranium rocks, such as granite.
 It is a common element that is naturally present in the air in very small amounts, and it’s colorless, tasteless, and odorless.

-Because decomposing rocks are found everywhere, radon can be emitted from the ground and find its way up into a home through gaps in the foundation or basement walls.
+Because decomposing rocks are found everywhere, radon can be emitted from the ground and find its way into a home through gaps in the foundation or basement walls.
 If a home relies on groundwater, radon can also be found in a home’s water supply.

-In fact, radon exposure is believed to cause between 15,000 and 22,000 lung cancer deaths each year in the U.S. A concentration of 4 picocuries per liter (pCi/L) in the air poses the same risk of smoking half a pack of cigarettes per day.
+Radon exposure is believed to cause between 15,000 and 22,000 lung cancer deaths each year in the U.S. A concentration of 4 picocuries per liter (pCi/L) in the air poses the same risk of smoking half a pack of cigarettes per day.

 That’s why Congress passed the Radon Program Development Act of 1987 to regulate the density of radon inside buildings to be the same as outdoors, and the Environmental Protection Agency produced the Home Buyer’s and Seller’s Guide to Radon to inform the public about health risks posed by this deadly gas.